home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 ## Prerequisites

 * tutorial 03: Hello world card plus
-* you found your solution to reload `card.js` with the dashboard
+* you know how to reload `card.js` and dashboard after editing
 * you know how to add a resource and a card

+In doubt revisit tutorial 02.

 ## Setup